ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 That's all for setting snippet parameters---let's write some actual snippets!

-## LuaSnip syntax to cover most use cases
+## Enough LuaSnip syntax to cover most use cases

-Goal of this section: explain enough syntax to cover what a typical user will ever need from LuaSnip;
+**Goal of this section:** explain enough syntax to cover what a typical user will ever need from LuaSnip;
 after reading it you should have all the tools you need to set up an efficient LaTeX workflow.
-Although the section might seem a bit long, it only covers a small portion of LuaSnip's features, which I leave to [more](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua) [advanced](https://github.com/L3MON4D3/LuaSnip/wiki) [guides](https://www.youtube.com/watch?v=KtQZRAkgLqo).
+Keep in mind that LuaSnip has many power user features not covered in this article, which I leave to [more](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua) [advanced](https://github.com/L3MON4D3/LuaSnip/wiki) [guides](https://www.youtube.com/watch?v=KtQZRAkgLqo).

 <!-- what a typical user would need for a good LaTeX workflow, including static text insertion, tabstops, mirrored nodes, visual placeholders. -->

 ### Text node

 Text nodes insert static text into a snippet.
-Here are their **common use cases**:
+Here are **typical text node use cases**:

 - When used on their own, text nodes can transform a short, easy-to-type trigger into a longer, inconvenient-to-type piece of text.
-- When used with other nodes, text nodes are usually used to create static boilerplate text, into which you dynamically insert variable text with, for example, insert or dynamic nodes.
+- When used with other nodes, text nodes provide a template of static boilerplate text into which you dynamically insert variable text with, for example, insert or dynamic nodes.

 You create a text node by passing a string or a table of strings to `require("luasnip").text_node()` (abbreviated `t()`).
 Here is a simple "Hello, world!" example that expands the trigger `hi` into the string "Hello, world!":